tejesh257/csharp/README.md

 As we human beings to communicate we are using Languages like English,Hindi and Telugu

-To communicate computers we are using languages like Python,C# and Java
+To communicate computers we are using languages like C#,Python and Java

 All human interface languages have several elemnts like Parts of Speech and Grammar